wp-plugins/crm-last-posts-widget/readme.txt

 * Most Popular
 * Random

-You can choose also ASC or DESC mode
+* Also ASC or DESC mode available

 **Effects**